puppetlabs/puppet-docs/source/puppet/5.1/lang_updating_manifests.markdown

 }
 ```

-Prior to Puppet 4.0, the first regex would match, and the notify { 'security low': } resource would be put into the catalog.
+Prior to Puppet 4.0, the first regex would match, and the `notify { 'security low': }` resource would be cataloged.

-Now, in Puppet 4.0, neither of the regexes would match because the value of `$securitylevel` is an integer, not a string, and so the default condition would match, resulting in the inclusion of notify `{ 'security high': }` in the catalog.
+Since Puppet 4.0, neither of the regexes would match because the value of `$securitylevel` is an integer, not a string, and so the default condition would match, resulting in the inclusion of `notify { 'security high': }` in the catalog.

 ### Empty strings in boolean context are `true`